-Every individual user has their reason to use cannabis-based products.
+Every individual user has a reason to use cannabis-based products.
 While some use it for medicinal purposes, others use them to simply enjoy the effects.
-Before taking either to treat pain or another medical condition, you should talk to your doctor about proper dosages.
+Before typing in “cannabis store near me” on your search bar, be sure to inform yourself on the effects it could give to your body.
+You should talk to your doctor about proper dosages before taking either to treat pain or another medical condition.

 If you want to use CBD for its calming effects or products containing THC to experience the high, you should start out with a small dose and get to know your tolerance from there.
 Keep in mind that some products have a much higher concentration of CBD or THC than others, so you should always read the labels to understand how much you’re consuming.